Emergency Dentist in Delta, BC

 - If there’s bleeding, apply a piece of gauze to the area for about 10 minutes or until the bleeding stops.

 - Apply a cold compress to the outside of the mouth, cheek, or lip near the broken/chipped tooth to keep any swelling down and relieve pain.
-See your dentist as soon as possible.
+See our emergency dentist as soon as possible.

-See your dentist right away.
+See our emergency dentist right away.
 Until you reach your dentist’s office, to relieve pain, apply a cold compress to the outside of the mouth or cheek in the affected area.
 Take an over-the-counter pain reliever (such as Tylenol or Advil) if needed.

 First, try using dental floss to very gently and carefully remove the object.
 If you can’t get the object out, see your dentist.
 Never use a pin or other sharp object to poke at the stuck object.
 These instruments can cut your gums or scratch your tooth surface.